How to Tighten Your Vagina: The Science-Backed GuideMay 19, 2022

-But the reason why you’re doing it is important.
+But the reason why you’re doing it is equally important.
 It’s no news that for decades women have been put under extreme pressure to look a certain way, so I’m not even going to go there.

-This article is going to cover some real, science-backed reasons why you want to pay special attention to this area of your body, just for you.
+This article is going to cover some real, science-backed reasons why you might want to pay special attention to this area of your body, just for you.

 Here’s what I’ll be covering in this guide: